cajudev/collection_docs/source/pages/array-sintax.rst

    echo $collection['lorem']; // ipsum
    echo $collection['sit']['amet']; // consectetur

-Unlike the ``get`` method that returns ``null`` in cases of non-existent key, the array syntax requires a little care.
+Unlike the ``get`` method that returns ``null`` in cases of non-existing key, the array syntax requires a little care.

-If you try to access a non-existent position, that position will be initialized as an array.
+If you try to access a non-existing position, that position will be initialized as an array.
 This occurs to allow chained access with this sintax.

 .. code:: php